 In season one of the acclaimed TV show Lost, ABC aired what I claim as my favorite episode entitled The Moth.
 In this episode, there is a two minute segment where John Locke explains to Charlie how a moth has to go through its metamorphic struggle to become a beautiful moth.
 What John is really addressing is Charlie’s drug addiction.
 He reminds Charlie about the deal they made concerning the drugs.
 After Charlie asks for his drugs back a third time he gets them all back.
 Yet, John explains how he needs to endure the struggle in order to overcome the addiction and come out a stronger person.
 My storytelling does not do the segment justice.
 Checkout this clip and you’ll get the idea:

 Metamorphosis is a painful thing.
 If you study the stages of a monarch moth’s transformation you will learn that the struggle to escape the cocoon is what gives it strength to fly by flooding the wings with blood.
-To me the clip spoke about the human spirit, but I also saw a metaphorical picture of the church that is still emerging and struggling to escape the cocoon of Christendom, in order to become stronger as it continues on her missional movement.
+To me the clip spoke about the human spirit, but I also saw a metaphorical picture of the Church that is still emerging and struggling to escape the cocoon of Christendom, in order to become stronger as it continues on her spiritual movement.
 In the clip John explains that he could help the moth emerge quicker if he cut a slit in the cocoon, but it would be a weak moth that likely would not survive.
 He says, “Struggle is Nature’s way of strengthening it.”
 I believe that is where we find ourselves as a Church.
 For hundreds of years different movements have tried to help the people of the Church to fly in their faith by using different methods and models, only to foster an environment that relies on others’ faith and not a total obedience to Christ.
-We’ve almost eliminated the need for struggle and endurance on this Christ journey by creating an environment that is safe for the whole family.
+We’ve almost eliminated the need for struggle and endurance on this Christ journey by creating a secure environment that is safe for the whole family.